-Most importantly, the Nyamyaro Royal Museum preserves and promotes the human heritage and Ancient Royal regalia of the former Kings of Bunyoro-Kitara Kingdom through sensitization, education and tourism among others.
+Most importantly, the Nyamyaro Royal Museum preserves and promotes the human heritage and Ancient Royal regalia of the former Kings of Bunyoro-Kitara Kingdom through sensitization, education, and tourism among others.
 The main attraction at the Royal Museum is the giant Royal Stool of the Omukama.
-Not only that, this spectacular Royal Site is also popular for its focus on Metallurgy-the science of metals (from their mining from the ores, refining and alloying, heat treatment and working) in Bunyoro Kingdom.
+Not only that, but this spectacular Royal Site is also popular for its focus on Metallurgy-the science of metals (from their mining from the ores, refining and alloying, heat treatment, and working) in the Bunyoro Kingdom.

 Besides the Nyamyaro Royal Museum, other interesting cultural and historical sites exist within the Kingdom and they include the Mparo Royal Tombs that house the remains of Omukama (King) Chwa Kabalega II who was banished to Seychelles by the British Empire in April 1899 and later died on 6th April 1923.
 Also at the site is the Tomb of the prominent former King-Omukama Sir Tito Winyi, the Katashiha Fort and caves used as a hideout by Omukama Kabalega during wars against the British Empire, the Ssemwema Cultural Site, the Kacungiro Site, the Kigwara Cultural Site, the Igayaza Chwezi historical Site and Masaka historical Sites that contains the remains of Omukama Yosiya Kitahimbwa and Muka Baro.

-For further information and bookings to visit the remarkable Royal Site, contact the Kabalega Development Foundation on telephone through +256 752 580946 or send them an email on firstname.lastname@example.org.
+For further information and bookings to visit the remarkable Royal Site, contact the Kabalega Development Foundation on the telephone at +256 752 580946 or send them an email on email@example.com.